szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Command: Files I/O`` - grants access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.
 * ``Command: Code Interpreter`` - responsible for generating and executing Python code, functioning much like the `Code Interpreter` on `ChatGPT`, but locally.
 This means GPT can interface with any script, application, or code.
 The plugin can also execute system commands, allowing GPT to integrate with your operating system.
 Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.
 * ``Command: Custom Commands`` - allows you to create and execute custom commands on your system.
-* ``Command: Serial port / USB`` - plugin povides commands for reading and sending data to USB ports.
+* ``Command: Serial port / USB`` - plugin provides commands for reading and sending data to USB ports.
 * ``Audio Output (Microsoft Azure)`` - provides voice synthesis using the Microsoft Azure Text To Speech API.
 * ``Audio Output (OpenAI TTS)`` - provides voice synthesis using the `OpenAI Text To Speech API`.
 * ``Audio Input (OpenAI Whisper)`` - offers speech recognition through the `OpenAI Whisper API`.